hawkore/mule4-spring-boot-starter/README.md

 #### Build fails: mule-runtime-impl-bom not found when I try to package my Spring Boot application using starter-ce

-For some Mule Community versions, MuleSoft does not release on public maven repositories the Mule runtime BOM.
+For some Mule Community versions, MuleSoft does not release to public maven repositories the Mule Runtime BOM.

 You can solve it in two ways: